shuklahardi/hardi-shukla-web/pages/about.md

   </div>
   <div class="aboutcolumn" style="padding-top: 20px">
-    <h1>Meet the Author and Illustrator, <br> Hardi Shukla</h1> <br>
+    <h1 class="h1">Meet the Author and Illustrator, <br> Hardi Shukla</h1> <br>
-<p>A computer engineer-turned-illustrator, she never let go of her love for drawing and continued to hone her skills.
+<p style="font-family: 'Nunito', sans-serif;">A computer engineer-turned-illustrator, she never let go of her love for drawing and continued to hone her skills.
 With her engineering background, she brings a technical eye to her illustrations, infusing them with a sense of precision and accuracy.
 <br>
 <br>
 Her cultural roots in Gujarat also play a significant role in her work.
 It is reflected in her work in the form of traditional motifs and style.